fb

 Exemption from Tax

-The income earned from the investment made in Tax-free Bonds are exempt from tax under the Income Tax Act, 1961, Also, no TDS applies on it.
+The income earned from the investment made in Tax-free Bonds is exempt from tax under the Income Tax Act of 1961.
+Also, no TDS applies to it.

 BondsIndia